lumeland/blog/posts/lume-1.14.0-release.md

 tags:
   - Releases
 author: Óscar Otero
-#date: 2022-11-16
-draft: true
+date: 2022-12-12
 ---

 Lume `1.14.0` was released.
-This is a list of the changes and new features.
+This is a list of the main changes and new features.

 <!-- more -->

 ## New functions to (pre)process all pages at the same time

-The functions `site.process()` and `site.preprocess()` run a callback to all pages with a specific extension.
-For example, to process the HTML pages, you can
+The functions `site.process()` and `site.preprocess()` are used to modify pages after or before rendering.
+For example, to process the HTML pages, you can do:
-do:

 ```js
 site.process([".html"], (page) => my_processor(page));